dereksun00/Gym-Progression-Tracker/README.md

 # 🏋️‍♂️ Gym Progression Tracker
-A lightweight Python desktop app for tracking and analyzing workout progress.
+A Python-based workout tracker for logging and visualizing strength training progress.
+Features a simple console interface and optional Tkinter-based visualization.

 ---

 ## About The Project

-Tracking workout progress helps turn effort into results.
-The **Gym Progression Tracker** is a simple, efficient desktop app built with **Python** and **Tkinter** that allows users to log, edit, and delete workouts — while saving data automatically with **CSV** and **JSON** persistence.

-The project aims to make performance tracking quick and intuitive without the need for complicated spreadsheets or online platforms.
+The **Gym Progression Tracker** helps users log their workouts, review progress, and visualize strength improvements.
+It offers a menu-based console interface and an optional Tkinter GUI for future extension.
+Data is stored locally using **CSV** and **JSON**, ensuring persistence across sessions.

 ### Key Features
-- **Workout Logging:** Add, edit, and delete exercises with sets, reps, and weight.
+- **Workout Logging:** Record exercise, sets, reps, and weight through an interactive menu.
+- **Progress Visualization:** View dual-axis charts of reps and weights over time (Matplotlib).
-- **Persistent Storage:** Automatically saves data between sessions using CSV/JSON.
+- **Persistent Storage:** Data saved automatically in CSV and JSON.
-- **User-Friendly GUI:** Built with Tkinter for simple, responsive interaction.
-- **Error Handling:** Input validation and duplicate prevention.
+- **Simple CLI:** Lightweight, easy-to-navigate interface.
-- **Scalable Design:** Easily handles 100+ entries with consistent performance.
+- **Extensible Design:** Modular structure with GUI support via `gui_tracker.py`.

 ---